pearsonlab/pearsonlab.github.io/join_us.md

     - Experience analyzing data (statistical modeling, simulation, machine learning).

 # Full-Time Research Associates
 We sometimes advertise positions for research associates/data scientists.
 These roles are best-suited to post-baccalaureate students who plan to go on to graduate school or careers in data science.
 Applicants should send a cv, cover letter, and code sample (GitHub/BitBucket/Gitlab profile preferred) to John for consideration.
-Again, we prioritize applicants with strong coding and quantitative skills. **We are currently interested in recruiting a full-time research associate for projects focused on analyzing vocal behavior in conjunction with brain data.**
+Again, we prioritize applicants with strong coding and quantitative skills.

 # Undergraduates